MikeWoodward/English-Football-Forecasting/Data Downloads/readme.md

 # FBRef

 This site is here: https://fbref.com/en/.
 Has data for the top four tiers.
-Has a number of date and result errors.
+It has a number of date and result errors.

 # Football-data